Sex segregation in Iran: Reza Shah era (1925-1941)

 The first university in Iran without sex segregated classes in 1960s.

 Reza Shah Pahlavi initiated sweeping modernization policies.
 In 1928, Reza Shah's regime issued a law known as the Uniform Dress Law.
 This law required men to wear European-style clothing as part of a broader modernization campaign.
 The Shah extended these reforms to include “Kashf-e hijab” (meaning unveiling), which resulted in a 1936 decree requiring women to appear in public without traditional veils and in European dress.
 This policy was introduced at a ceremony known as Women's Emancipation Day.
 This event became an important aspect of the state's modernization project.
 A significant number of women from the middle class considered the abolishment of veils as freedom from oppression.
 However, for others, the veil was not considered oppressive but protection from the eyes of strangers.

 Reza Shah attempted to challenge the patriarchal structure of Iran by increasing visibility and mobility of women and to emancipate them from what he viewed as oppressive traditional practices.
-This included a repudiation of sex-segregation with an order made in 1936 that Tehran University enroll its first woman.
+This included a repudiation of sex-segregation with an order made in 1936 that the Tehran University enroll its first woman.